God of War (franchise): Music

 On October 18, 2010, God of War: Ghost of Sparta – Original Soundtrack from the Video Game was released on the iTunes Store by SIE.
 It was also included as downloadable content as part of the Ghost of Sparta pre-order package and includes three previously unreleased tracks from Chains of Olympus.
 Several tracks were cited as being intended for purely contextual purposes, and the remaining tracks rated well in comparison to the soundtracks of the main installments in the series.
 God of War: Ascension (Original Soundtrack) differed from the previously released soundtracks as it was composed by Tyler Bates alone, and is the only God of War score that he has worked on.
 It was released on March 5, 2013, on iTunes by SIE and La-La Land Records.
 It was included as downloadable content in the God of War: Ascension–Collector's Edition and Special Edition.
 Reviewers praised it for being powerful, rich, and pulsing, though felt it was repetitive at times.

 For both God of War (2018) and God of War Ragnarök, famed TV series composer Bear McCreary was employed to compose the music.
 God of War (PlayStation Soundtrack) was released on April 20, 2018, by Sony Classical Records.
 McCreary composed completely new music for the game, not reusing any music from the Greek era.
 However, he was inspired by their sounds, such as "deep choirs, pounding drums, and shrieking brass", and reinvented them for the Nordic setting using Nordic ethnic instruments.
 The soundtrack was well received, receiving various nominations at award shows as well as winning the award for Outstanding Achievement in Original Music Composition at the 22nd Annual D.I.C.E.
 Awards.
 God of War Ragnarök (Original Soundtrack) was released on November 9, 2022, by Sony Classical Records.
 Faroese singer Eivør was brought back to contribute to the soundtrack.
 Irish folk artist Hozier was also featured on the song, "Blood Upon the Snow".
+McCreary, along with Sam Ewing and Omer Ben-Zvi from McCreary's own record label, would also compose the music for Ragnarök's expansion, Valhalla, incorporating Gerard Marino's main themes from the Greek games.
+With five new tracks, God of War Ragnarök: Valhalla (Original Soundtrack) was released digitally on December 15, 2023, through Sony Classical.

+For God of War's 20th anniversary, all previously released soundtracks, as well as music from Chains of Olympus, were packaged into a 20th Anniversary Vinyl Collection.